 - Cardiovascular and Heart Disease – Studies have also linked periodontal disease to high inflammation levels.
 This level of inflammation can link to heart disease when bacteria enter the bloodstream.
 This can cause a heart attack because blood flow will reduce, increasing your blood pressure.

 - Stroke – Stroke has a close correlation to periodontal disease because the disease narrows the arteries.

-- Cancer – Those patients that are at high risk of periodontal disease likely to experience lung and pancreatic cancer.
+- Cancer – Those patients at high risk of periodontal disease are likely to experience lung and pancreatic cancer.
 Cancer cells are likely to form owing to a lack of care for your teeth and gums, smoking, eating fad diets, poor physical activity levels, and bad dental habits.